SwiftUI VStack, HStack, and ZStack Explained Clearly

 6. Common Mistakes

-Mistake 1: Using the wrong stack direction
+Mistake 1: Choosing the wrong stack direction

 VStack {